BlocProtocol/BLOC-wiki/docs/about/TRAAKX-hardware.md

 ## **Compatibility**

-While developing our own hardware for TRAAKX we found that it would be great to add some of the coolest hardware already existing on the market for sports and include their data into the TRAAKX platform.
+While developing our own hardware for **TRAAKX** we found that it would be great to add some of the coolest hardware already existing on the market for sports and include their data into the [TRAAKX](http://traakx.com/traakx/) platform.
 So we included the option to import GoPro video directly into the TRAAKX platform and be able to extract and display some amazing data.

-An example of this prototype can be found here while we made the test on FRANKY ZAPATA while flying the FLYBOARD AIR.
+An example of this prototype can be found here while we made the test on [Franky Zapata](https://twitter.com/frankyzapata) while flying the FLYBOARD AIR.

 [![TRAAKX Franky Zapata Flyboard Air](images/traakx/FRANKY_TRAAKX.jpg)](https://www.youtube.com/watch?v=RU-ehS4NNEk)